Spokane Shadow

-Spokane Shadow was an American soccer team, founded in 1996.
+Spokane Shadow is an American soccer team, founded in 1996.
 The team competed in the National Premier Soccer League as well as the Evergreen Premier League, one of United States Adult Soccer Association's elite amateur leagues.
-From 1996 to 2005, the team played in the United Soccer Leagues Premier Development League (PDL), the fourth tier of the American Soccer Pyramid.
+From 1996 to 2005, the team played in the United Soccer Leagues' Premier Development League (PDL), the fourth tier of the American Soccer Pyramid.
 The men's team folded when the franchise was terminated in 2006 by the PDL after the 10-year-old artificial turf at their home ground, Joe Albi Stadium in Spokane, Washington was declared unsafe for play.

 Spokane's place in the Western Conference Northwest Division of the PDL was taken by Tacoma F.C.
 The team was revived as Spokane Shadow Club Shadow in 2014 as a member of the Evergreen Premier League (EPLWA) and play at Spokane Falls Community College.
 Beginning with the 2017 season, SSC Shadow also fielded a team in NPSL.